How to spend one day in Salem Massachusetts: Best day trip from Boston

 How to get to Salem from Boston

-- Salem Massachusetts is an easy day trip from Boston, and is only about a 30 minute drive away.
-There are parking garages in Salem, all within a walking distance to all the main attractions in Salem.
+- Salem Massachusetts is an easy day trip from Boston and is only about a 30-minute drive.
+There are parking garages in Salem, all within walking distance of all the main attractions in Salem.

 - Another way to get to Salem from Boston is by ferry.
-During the Summer and fall, Harbor Cruises operates a ferry from Long Wharf to Salem.
-An adult roundtrip ferry ticket costs $45, and $35 for kids 3-11.
+During the Summer and fall, Boston Harbor City Cruises operates a ferry from Long Wharf to Salem.

 BOOK A TOUR: